harshitpaunikar1/realtime-web-object-detection/.github/project-buildup-history.md

 - Task summary: This was the middle stretch where the project started feeling real.
 I kept going and tried to apply layout, spacing, color, and typography until the project reads clearly, then cleaned up whatever looked confusing or weak from the earlier days.
 Once the base made some sense, I could finally move a bit faster and stop second guessing every tiny decision.
 There were a few moving parts here, so I kept simplifying the plan in my head before touching anything else.
 - Deliverable: Ended the day with usable UI in hand, plus a few side notes on what still needed fixing later.
 There were still a couple of loose parts, but nothing serious enough to block the next step.
+## 2025-07-07 - Day 8: Styling

+- Task summary: Quick follow-up: the test I wrote this morning had a hardcoded path, swapped it for a relative one.
+- Deliverable: Cleaner than this morning's version.